AkhileshThorat/hello-world/README.md

 # hello-world

-Getting started with version control system
+Hello everyone,
+Getting started with Embedded systems development by making my first repository. looking forward to collaborate with like minded people